-- MNVR can operate new Internet Protocol (IP) based networking waveforms offering increased data throughput through self-forming, self-healing and managed communication networks.
+- MNVR can operate on new Internet Protocol (IP) based networking waveforms, offering increased data throughput through self-forming, self-healing, and managed communication networks.

-- Dynamic, scalable, on-the-move (OTM) network architecture, connecting the Soldier to the mission command network and enhances capability to exchange voice and data simultaneously and faster than current systems.
+- Dynamic, scalable, on-the-move (OTM) network architecture, which connects the Soldier to the Mission Command network and enhances the capability to exchange voice over IP (VOIP) and data simultaneously and faster than current systems.

 - Advanced network waveforms provide rapid distribution of data and imagery with increased Information Assurance protection and automatic routing across complex terrain.

 - Extends GIG services to the Tactical Edge: The MNVR mid-tier provides a robust terrestrial connection from Battalion (BN) and above to Company and below.

 - Extends Mission Command: With the MNVR fielding, there will be a dramatic increase in platforms with the bandwidth required to support demanding mission command applications.